-Note: check the dedicated events page for any updates and details of new events.
+Note: check the dedicated events page for updated listings.

 Accessibility note: click anywhere on the programme to zoom in.
 Click and drag to move around when zoomed in.
 You can download a PDF copy using the menu on the left.
 A web version of the listings is available on our dedicated events page (just scroll down a little), with which you should be able to use text-to-speech software and zoom in and out with standard web browser controls.